Political instability guaranteed, President's Rule inevitable: Sanjay Nirupam's prediction

 Its the failure of BJP and ShivSena which has brought the state on the doorstep of President rule.#MaharashtraPoliticalCrisis

-On Monday, for a brief while it seemed as if the Shiv Sena would be able to install its Chief Minister in the state with support from NCP and the Congress.
-Sena was to stake a government formation claim at 2.30 pm yesterday but when it became clear that the Congress would be able to finalise its stand by 4 pm, Uddhav Thackeray's party postponed it meeting with the Governor to 5 pm.
+On Monday, for a brief while, it seemed as if the Shiv Sena would be able to install its Chief Minister in the state with support from NCP and the Congress.
+Sena was to stake a government formation claim at 2.30 pm yesterday but when it became clear that the Congress would be able to finalise its stand by 4 pm, Uddhav Thackeray's party postponed its meeting with the Governor to 5 pm.

 The answer from Congress never came.
 Sonia Gandhi was reportedly not convinced about lending support to Sena, an essentially 'Saffron Party'.

 "Congress has no moral responsibility to form a govt in Maharashtra.
 Putting any blame on us for the instability is meaningless.
 Its the failure of BJP and ShivSena which has brought the state on the doorstep of President rule," Nirupam tweeted.

-The Congress on Monday held back its support to a possible Shiv Sena-led government in Maharashtra and declared in a statement shortly before the Sena's deadline was to end that the Congress would need more discussions with the Nationalist Congress Party led by Sharad Pawar.
+The Congress on Monday held back its support to a possible Shiv Sena-led government in Maharashtra and declared in a statement shortly before Sena's deadline was to end that the Congress would need more discussions with the Nationalist Congress Party led by Sharad Pawar.

 [Just 24 hours time: Why this claim by the Shiv Sena needs to be rubbished]